Take a Mini Retreat

 • Seek Out Peace and Quiet - then Journal, Meditate or Sit Quietly and Observe

-• Read - Something you’ve always wanted to read or An old favorite..
+• Read - Something you’ve always wanted to read or an old favorite..

 • Do Something You Enjoy but You Don't Make Time for on a Regular Basis - Yoga Class, Bike Ride, Nature Walk or Gardening.